mehalyna/MLDS_Sprint12/README.md

 ---

-Here’s a revised task focusing on using Word2Vec for text representation instead of an RNN.
-This task will guide students through training a Word2Vec model on a set of text data and using it to generate word embeddings.

----

 ## **Task 5: Training a Word2Vec Model for Text Representation**

 Create functions`train_word2vec(sentences)` that trains a Word2Vec model on a list of tokenized sentences.
 The function should return the trained Word2Vec model and demonstrate how to find the most similar words to a given word using the model.
 Define the function `find_similar_words(model, word)` which finds words similar to the given word using the trained Word2Vec model.

----

-Here is a task for working with N-grams, including problem definition, solution, and unit tests using pytest.

 ---